techidaily/site-phone-solutions/source/_posts/complete-guide-for-recovering-video-files-on-asus-rog-phone-7-ultimate-by-fonelab-android-recover-video.md

 <div class="atpl-post-description-part-4">
 <div class="tpl-content-sub-paragraph-normal">
     <p>
-        Finished! <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a> is a powerful and useful tool to help you recover all lost videos back on your computer in a simple and secure way.
+        Finished! <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a> is a powerful and useful tool to help you recover all lost videos back on your computer in a simple and secure way.
     </p>
 </div>
 </div>